 Privacy Information

 Privacy Information is a project of Consumer Action, a national non-profit consumer advocacy and education organization.
-The legal right to privacy has been recognized in the U.S. since the late 1890s, but its roots go back to this country's founding.
-The Privacy Information Project focuses on personal privacy and why it is important to be careful about who has access to your personal information.
+The legal right to privacy has been recognized in the U.S. since the late 1890s, but its roots go back to this country’s founding.
+The Privacy Information Project focuses on enhancing personal privacy awareness, spreading knowledge about consumer privacy rights, sharing ways to control who has access to your personal information and protecting yourself from online fraud, telemarketing abuses, social pretexting scams and more.

 News